 - How does your product or service make people feel?

 - What industry terms are associated with your business?
 (Authenticity?
 Accredited?)

 - What are the personality traits of your brand?

-Open our Excel worksheet that you downloaded earlier, and add as many business names as possible, just filling out the first column for now.
-Or if you chose not to download the worksheet, feel free to make your own simpler version.
+Open our free business name generator Excel downloadable worksheet, and add as many creative business names as possible, just filling out the first column for now.
+Or if you chose not to download the worksheet, feel free to make your own version.

 If English wasn’t your best subject at school or you start to get stuck (which everybody does), we’ve got some tips below for creative ways to join words and phrases and to create more ideas: